 A trainee with some experience in a market garden would be well suited to this role.
 Other practical outdoor work will be useful.
 The successful trainee will be self-motivated and flexible, with an eagerness to learn and attention to detail.
 You will have an interest in all aspects of growing, be happy to work outside in all weathers.
 You should be able to work efficiently with your own initiative and be able to work within a team.

 Duration & terms

-The traineeship commences in March 2021 and runs to September 2021.
+The traineeship commences in March 2022 and runs to September 2022.
 The first month will be a trial period.
-Most work will be weekdays with some occasional weekend work.
-Typical working hours will be 8am to 3:30pm and there is a holiday allowance after the trial period.
+Most work will be weekdays with some with some small responsibilities at the weekend.
+Typical working hours will be 8am to 4pm and there is a holiday allowance after the trial period.

 The traineeship comes with basic accommodation in the form of a self-contained caravan on site, a modest weekly stipend and provision of organic wholefoods, store cupboard essentials and, of course, fresh veggies from the garden.